One command to install

 Developers who live in the shell should not need a browser tab to know what has been tracked.
 The CLI summary gives current branch, active session time, repo breakdown, and tracked blocks in the same place the work is happening.

-Run npx devclocked setup in your terminal.
-It authenticates you and registers the MCP server with Claude Code in one shot.
+Run npx devclocked setup.
+It authenticates you and registers the MCP server with Claude Code.

 Use Claude Code, Codex CLI, vim, or any terminal workflow.
-The daemon watches for process activity and file changes.
-The MCP server lets Claude see your stats.
+The daemon watches process and file activity.

 MCP integration